 We offer a free initial telephone conversation when we can discuss whether and how mediation may help in your situation.
 By making an initial enquiry you do not commit in any way to the mediation process.

 Mediation has a standard procedure which aims to achieve a written agreement between the parties.
-Mediators have undergone a recognised form of training and Mediation is encouraged by both the Government and the Courts as a more constructive, cheaper and quicker process for dispute resolution.
+Mediators have undergone a recognised form of training and mediation is encouraged by both the Government and the courts as a more constructive, cheaper and quicker process for dispute resolution.

-Mediation has a structure and a process and in particular each party will be given a document called “An Agreement to Mediate” which you must read carefully, agree to and sign.
-This governs how the Mediation takes place and deals with aspects such as confidentiality, full disclosure of your financial situation and full transparency will all communication.
+Mediation has a structure and a process, and each party will be given a document called an ‘Agreement to Mediate’, which they must read carefully, agree to and sign.
+This governs how the mediation takes place and deals with aspects such as confidentiality, full disclosure of financial situation and full transparency with all communication.

-If you want to make an application to court in relation to finances or your children, you will first of all have to see a mediator for a Mediation Information and Assessment Meeting (MIAMS).
+If you want to make an application to court in relation to finances or your children, you will first have to see a mediator for a Mediation Information and Assessment Meeting (MIAM).
 This is an opportunity for you to find out more about mediation, how it may help to resolve your issues without the expense and time delays of going to court, and how mediation can be a much more positive and constructive way of resolving disputes.

 This is your process.
 If there are issues that you want to discuss, whether it be children, pets, other relatives or anything else, if both parties wish these to be raised in mediation then the mediator will deal with them.